scaffold-eth/scaffold-eth/README.md

 Try playing with the input fields to generate an invalid proof!

+You may also want to scroll down to see the contract's verify function.
+It takes 4 arguments.
+To get a better feel for how the function works try copy pasting each element from the solidity calldata array into the argument fields.

 # `ZkpInterface` component

 The frontend is powered by the `ZkpInterface` component.
 It needs to be fed a few properties in order to function properly.